platformsh/platformsh-docs/docs/src/dedicated/overview/onboarding.md

 {{% description %}}

-As part of the onboarding service, you will continue to work with the Solutions Engineer who was present during the technical discovery and analysis during the pre-sales phase.
+As part of the onboarding service, you continue to work with the Solutions Engineer who was present during the technical discovery and analysis during the pre-sales phase.
 During the entire on-boarding process, your Solutions Engineer is available to assist with questions and prioritize any tickets that may be submitted through the help desk.

 {{< onboarding-table >}}